 In Melody & Chord, piano and keyboard are introduced as tools to enjoy playing music.
 The students learn from the custom material "Charting Through Music with Melody & Chord" developed exclusively to support this learning approach.
 They learn the patterns of rhythm and harmony through their favorite songs.
 While exploring the patterns in songs and the basics of piano playing, they also compose their own music, write the lyrics, type up the sheet music, and record the music using the latest technology!

 We also offer coaching in Chinese (中文鋼琴班).
 This hybrid training in both language and music develops a more powerful brain!

 Private Lessons (School Year 2019-2020)

 Private lessons follow a recurring weekly schedule, no classes on holidays.
 There is no registration fee.
 Monthly flat rates are:

-- Materials - $150 one time (including custom-written curriculum, composition book, all sheet music from the studio, and recording technology used in the studio) Waived for all charter school students.
+Materials - $185 one time (including custom-written curriculum, composition book, all sheet music from the studio, and recording technology used in the studio) Waived for all charter school students.